Sanjaynarasim03/Student-Performance-Predictor/README.md

-# 🎓 Student Performance Predictor - Complete ML Project
+# 🎓 Student Performance Predictor -  ML Project

 A comprehensive full-stack machine learning application that predicts student academic performance based on demographic, social, and educational factors using Python, Flask, and React/HTML.